Introduction to Network Layer

 Network Layer Services

-Given below are the network layer services:
+Given below are services:

 The first duty of the network layer is to encapsulate the data coming from the upper layer in a datagram.
 This is done by adding a header to the data that contains the logical source and destination address of the packet, information about fragmentation, protocol ID of the protocol that has requested the service, data length, and possibly some options.
 The network layer also includes the checksum which is calculated over the datagram header.